microsoft/xpdt/README.md

 - ./betaMacOSPerformanceTool_v4.2.1.sh -h
 ![help](https://github.com/microsoft/xpdt/assets/113130572/3ee20bdf-3a94-4603-b7f6-445d9805967c)

+Note that the script can be used for more advanced investigation regarding memory leaking, with the '-pl' option.
+An embeded calculator is available to provide parameters needed to this option.

 ### Run script as needed.
 In the below example, script runs for 1 minute (60 seconds):
 - ./beta<--OS-->PerformanceTool_v<--version-->.sh -ps 60